Psykotikism/No_Friendly-Fire/README.md

 **Kr3m, WhatsAnName** - For reporting an issue.

-# Contact Me
-If you wish to contact me for any questions, concerns, suggestions, or criticism, I can be found here:
-- [AlliedModders Forum](https://forums.alliedmods.net/member.php?u=181166) (Use this for just reporting bugs/issues or giving suggestions/ideas.)
-- [Steam](https://steamcommunity.com/profiles/76561198056665335) (Use this for getting to know me or wanting to be friends with me.)
-- `Psyk0tik#6898` on Discord (Use this for pitching in new/better code.)

-# 3rd-Party Revisions Notice
+## Third-Party Revisions Notice
-If you would like to share your own revisions of this plugin, please rename the files!
-I do not want to create confusion for end-users and it will avoid conflict and negative feedback on the official versions of my work.
-If you choose to keep the same file names for your revisions, it will cause users to assume that the official versions are the source of any problems your revisions may have.
-This is to protect you (the reviser) and me (the developer)!
-Thank you!
+If you would like to share your own revisions of this plugin, please rename the files so that there is no confusion for users.

+## Final Words
+Enjoy all my hard work and have fun with it!